 We have computed the fixed points with the two regulators discussed in Sect, \ref{sec:beta}.
 Using (\ref{eq:regulator}) with $\alpha = 1/2$ reduces the integrals (\ref{eq:master-integrals}) to linear combinations of the ${}_2F_1$ hypergeometric function, which greatly increases the speed of computations compared to (\ref{eq:exp-regulator}) with any value of $\alpha$.

 The effect of the gradual inclusion of the new couplings can be seen on the left column of Fig.~\ref{fig:full-o1-nu}., which agrees with \cite{dela2003}.
 The most important conclusion is that while at $\partial^2$-order the contributions of the Taylor expansion in field variable become small for $M_Z>4$ this threshold power value at $\partial^4$-order is somewhat larger, $M_{WHJ}=6$.
 The magnitude of these contributions start to decrease monotonically for $M_Z>3$ at NLO and $M_{WHJ} > 4$ at NNLO.
 Next, we apply the principle of minimal sensitivity to $M_{WHJ}\geq 4$, which corresponds to the last four data points in each row of Fig. \ref{fig:full-o1-nu}.
-We have found that starting from $M_{WHJ}=5$, the optimal values $\alpha^{opt}$ for the regulators (\ref{eq:regulator}) and (\ref{eq:exp-regulator}) stabilize at $\alpha^{opt}=0.3$ and $0.8$.
-Once we acquire the optimized results in this asymptotic regime, where each successive contribution from the Taylor expansion is smaller than the previous one, we fit a decaying function to these data points in an attempt to resum the corrections from the Taylor expansion.
+We have found that the optimal values $\alpha^{opt}$ for the regulators (\ref{eq:regulator}) and (\ref{eq:exp-regulator}) exhibit only small fluctuations around $\alpha^{opt}=0.35$ and $0.8$ for $M_{WHJ}=0,..,7$.
+The only instance we have not found a PMS solution is for the truncation $M_{WHJ}=0$.
+The explicit values for the optimal parameter value $\alpha^{opt}$ corresponding to $M_{WHJ}=7$ are found to be $\alpha^{opt}=0.30$ for the regulator (\ref{eq:regulator}) and $\alpha^{opt}=0.76$ for (\ref{eq:exp-regulator}).
+Once we acquire the optimized results in this asymptotic regime, where each successive contribution from the Taylor expansion is smaller than the previous one, we fit a decaying and alternating function to these data points in an attempt to capture the behavior of the Taylor series and resum the corrections from the Taylor expansion.